chevyphillip/auggiesec-agent/docs/PRD.md

   - Category names and descriptions.
   - Typical vulnerability patterns and examples relevant to Node.js / web apps.
   - Remediation guidance.[web:2]
-- OWASP content must be referenced and paraphrased in prompts and rule files (no direct copying of copyrighted text).
+- OWASP content must be referenced and paraphrased in prompts (no direct copying of copyrighted text).
+- **Prompt Storage**: OWASP analysis prompts are stored and versioned in **Langfuse Prompt Management** rather than local `src/rules/*.ts` files.
+This enables:
+  - Hot-swappable prompts without code redeploy
+  - Version control with labels (`production`, `staging`)
+  - A/B testing of prompt variations
+  - Performance tracking per prompt version

 ### 6.2 Analysis workflow